-My English childminder carried out a vote amongst her children as to whether they’d like to celebrate Chinese New Year, Pancake Day or Fat Thursday and guess which one was the favourite.
+My English childminder carried out a vote amongst her children as to whether they’d like to celebrate Chinese New Year, Pancake Day or Fat Thursday and guess which one was the favourite?
 What a great, sweet way to share our Polish heritage.
-Tłusty Czwartek (Fat Thursday) or Pączki (Doughnut) Day as it’s known in the States is coming up on February 8th.
-It gives Poles the right to several days of final overindulgence to end the carnival season, more time than the Anglo-American Pancake day gives you just before Lent begins on Wednesday 14th February.
-What an unlikely coincidence with St Valentine’s Day!
+Tłusty Czwartek (Fat Thursday) or Pączki (Doughnut) Day as it’s known in the States is coming up.
+It gives Poles the right to several days of final overindulgence to end the carnival season, more time than the Anglo-American Pancake day gives you, the day before Lent begins on Ash Wednesday

 How many types of pączki (doughnuts) will you have?